tj/node-migrate/Readme.md

 A storage engine has a simple interface of `load(fn)` and `save(set, fn)`.
 As long as what goes in as `set` comes out the same on `load`, then you are good to go!

-If you are using the provided cli, you can specify the store implementation with the `--store` flag, which is be a `require`-able node module.
+If you are using the provided cli, you can specify the store implementation with the `--store` flag, which should be a `require`-able node module.
 For example:

 ```
 $ migrate up --store="my-migration-store"